MathdallasAlt/stringf/README.md

 Functions-
 # New!
 ## (Beta)
-plural-Converts any wprd to plural form. e.g. plural("python")-"pythons"
+plural-Converts any word to plural form. e.g. plural("python")-"pythons"

 list_to_str: Convert a list into a string e.g. ['p','y','t','h','o','n']-'python'